 - Nossa Senhora da Misericórdia Church, the oldest in Brazil.
 It has the walls and the central part preserved since its origin;

 - Sao Benedito Church (the one in the picture), which conserves the ruins of the first Jesuit school in Brazil;

 - Chamber House and Old Jail, where the Porto Seguro Museum is located;

 - Casa da Lenha, the old warehouse for the products that went out to the boats.

-In order to learn everything experiencing the history told in details, we HIGHLY recommend you to get a guided tour.
+In order to learn everything experiencing the history told in detail, we HIGHLY recommend you to get a guided tour.
 I would have regretted it so much if I had done this tour by myself.
 If you are interested, you can close a deal with a city tour company, such as Grupo AR, or hire a private guide.

 Porto Seguro Museum

 A smart option for a rainy day is visiting Porto Seguro Museum, at the Historic City.
-It is a deep dive into the origins of the country before and during colonization period, with exhibitions about indigenous culture, navigation techniques, European expeditions and characteristics of vessels.
+It is a deep dive into the origins of the country before and during the colonization period, with exhibitions about indigenous culture, navigation techniques, European expeditions and characteristics of vessels.